flathub/org.freedesktop.LinuxAudio.BaseExtension/README.md

 "--env=LV2_PATH=/app/extensions/Lv2Plugins/lv2"
 ```

+The manifest of this flatpak has them all.

 For DSSI, LADSPA and VST it is the same change as above.
 It's actually
 recommended to add them all if you support LV2 as using a LV2 plugin
 like Carla, you can use the others formats.

-The table below list things.
-The mount point is a sub directory to
+The table below summarie the mount point and environment to set.
+The
-`/app/extensions`.
-The subdir is a subdirectory in the mount point
+mount point is a sub directory to `/app/extensions`.
+The subdir is a
-that will have all the plugins as needed by the application host.
+subdirectory in the mount point that will have all the plugins as
+needed by the application host.

 | Format     | Ext point name | mount point | subdir | env          |